EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 cleos wallet create_key
 Created new private key with a public key of: "EOS74GhNdMRYtej..."
 ```
 Your key is now imported into the wallet.
+We will be using this key a few more times throughout the guide, so copy it somewhere easy to access.

 ```bash
 cleos wallet list